IldarRyabkov/BubbleTanks2/README.md

 EMail: ildar.239@mail.ru

 Underwater Battles is a 2D RPG shooter written in Python + Pygame.
+The game is far from finished, development is still in progress.

 Explore a wonderful world full of dangerous enemies and try to survive and grow, upgrade your bubble-tank and defeat the Final Boss!